asd123www/qemu-study/README.md

 		-monitor unix:qemu-monitor-migration,server,nowait
 ```

-The `-monitor` option creates a unix socket file for further monitoring the VM.
+The `-monitor` option creates a Unix socket file for further monitoring the VM.
 You can connect to the VM monitor via `sudo socat stdio unix-connect:qemu-monitor-migration`.
 Check [this](https://unix.stackexchange.com/questions/426652/connect-to-running-qemu-instance-with-qemu-monitor) for more details.
-Then you can boot up a **same** Linux kernel waiting migration by:
+Then you can boot up a **same** Linux kernel waiting for migration by:

 ```
 sudo qemu-system-x86_64 \